-- 1. Tool control Food services staff must follow Policy 301.040, "Tool Control." - 2.
-Sensitive product control - a) Staff must store all food products identified as sensitive control substances, including yeast and flavor extract, in a secure area. - b) The food service supervisor must follow established controls to ensure that offenders/residents have no unauthorized access to these sensitive products.

-3. Chemical storage and handling

-The food service supervisor must ensure:

-- a) All chemicals used in the food service area are approved by the facility's safety administrator and safety data sheets are available upon request to staff and offender workers; - b) All chemicals are in properly labeled containers in a secured storage area; and - c) Adherence to safety standards from Occupational Safety and Health Administration (OSHA), Minnesota Department of Health, and DOC safety policies. - J. Unauthorized consumption and disposal of food - 1.
-Except with staff approval, offenders/residents must not take food from the food service area in excess of amounts allowed, or throw out portions of food while working in the kitchen.
-Unauthorized consumption, waste, or removal of food by offenders/residents or staff may be cause for disciplinary action. - 2.
-Workers eat meals in designated dining areas on authorized meal times and may only keep on-duty beverages if covered and accessed in non-production areas. - 3.
+- 32. Sensitive product control - a) Staff must store all food products identified as sensitive control substances, including yeast and flavor extract, in a secure area. - b) The food service supervisor must follow established controls to ensure that workers and youthoffenders/residents have no unauthorized access to these sensitive products. - c) Processes such as pat searches, cart checks, and secure access points must be in place to control for smuggling of food and contraband. - 43.
+Chemical storage and handling The food service supervisor must ensure: - a) All chemicals used in the food service area are approved by the facility's safety administrator and safety data sheets are available upon request to staff, and offender workers, and youth; - b) All chemicals are in properly\-labeled containers in a secured storage area; and - c) Adherence to safety standards from Occupational Safety and Health Administration (OSHA), Minnesota Department of Health, and DOC safety policies. - KJ.
+Unauthorized consumption and disposal of food - 1.
+Food handlers Except with staff approval, offenders/residents must not take food from the food service area in excess of amounts allowed, or throw out portions of food while working in the kitchen except with staff approval.
+Unauthorized or excess consumption, waste, or removal of food (by workers, youth, offenders/residents or staff) may be cause for disciplinary action. - 2.
+Workers eat meals in designated dining areas aton authorized meal times and may only keep on-duty beverages if covered and accessed in non-production areas. - 3.
 Facility staff must purchase meals from the finance department before the food is taken from food service areas for personal consumption.
 Food service staff may eat the meal in service at no charge during their assigned work time to support quality control.
-Staff at the Red Wing facility who are on assigned active duty status which requires them to dine with offenders/residents as part of the therapeutic programming eat that meal at no charge.
+Correctional officer sStaff at the Red Wing facility are provided meals at no charge when meals are served duringwho are on assigned the officers' active duty status which requires them to dine with offenders/residents as part of the therapeutic programming eat that meal at no charge.

-K. Budget
+LK.
+Budget

-1. The department financial services director must establish the per diem for food provisions.
+1. The agencydepartment financial services director must establish the per diem for food provisions.

 - 2. The operating budget is determined through the biennial budget process. - 3.
-Special opportunity food buys are coordinated at a group level to maximize menu variety, cost savings, and access by all sites.
-This is made possible through regular food deliveries by the contracted food vendor. - 4.
-The food service supervisor must submit offender compensation reports for processing. - 5.
+Special opportunity food buys are coordinated at a group level to maximize menu variety, cost savings, and product availabilityaccess by at all facilitiessites.
+This is made possible through central office purchase arrangements and distributed through regular food deliveries by the contracted food vendor. - 4.
+The food service supervisor must submit workeroffender compensation reports for processing. - 5.
 Purchasing The food service supervisor must follow DOC Policy 104.300, "Purchasing." - 6.
 Staff meals - a) Pricing is set at a rate determined by the finance department. - b) The warden may approve complimentary meals to staff and visitors following the criteria defined in collective bargaining agreements or Policy 104.480 "Employee/Visitor Meals." - c) The warden may order a provision of meals for staff in situations such as a disturbance or lock-up. - 7.
 Staff and outside guest refreshments - a) Facility funds may be used to purchase refreshments for staff consumption only under specific circumstances (refer to DOC Policy 104.460, "Special Expenses" for additional guidance). - b) To obtain beverages and/or snacks from food services, the requestor must complete a Refreshment Request for Special Events form (attached) and a Request for Approval to Incur Special Expenses form (attached).
 Each form contains distribution and approval instructions. - 8.
-Offender/resident refreshments
+PopulationOffender/resident refreshments